pull-vert/kotysa/README.md

 See sample projects [here](samples).

 Kotysa is **not production ready yet**, some key features are still missing.
-Early releases will provide new features (see [next milestones](https://github.com/pull-vert/kotysa/milestones)).
+Regular early releases will provide new features (see [next milestones](https://github.com/pull-vert/kotysa/milestones)).

 Type safety relies on type and nullability of the Entity property (or getter).